||Current Year Total Award (In Millions)

 - Justice-Involved Populations and Public Safety

 Each priority includes a set of metrics that will be used to document our progress.
 The programs supported through these grants are designed to address the range of serious overdose-related problems and issues that are being experienced among residents across Illinois.
 These programs primarily aim to address the overdose crisis by expanding the availability of medication assisted treatment (MAR), improving the quality of the MAR provided, enhancing access to treatment, reducing overdose related deaths, increasing public awareness of overdose-related problems and expanding access to the resources that are available to address these problems.
-More resources about opioids can be found on our website.
+More IDHS resources about opioids. (-(https://www.dhs.state.il.us/page.aspx?item=93882)

-An increasing need was identified to demystify Medication Assisted Recovery (MAR) and encourage both /c??ampaign that seeks to increase an openness and interest in MAR) among those at high risk of overdose.
+An increasing need was identified to demystify Medication Assisted Recovery (MAR) and encourage both prescribers and patients to discuss its effectiveness in treating OUDs, what using medications to treat a SUD signifies in the context of recovery, and ultimately its effectiveness in decreasing overdose deaths.
+This led to the development and implementation of the Rethink Recovery campaign.
+Rethink Recovery is a statewide public awareness campaign that seeks to increase an openness and interest in MAR) among those at high risk of overdose.
 This campaign provides education and resources directly to those in-need and their support systems including medical providers and loved ones, to facilitate the first steps towards recovery.

 Expansion of OUD Primary Prevention Services - IDHS/SUPR awarded ORF grant funds to a cadre of primary prevention providers, who are already networked with Illinois schools, to support implementation of the evidence based My Generation Rx program.
 My Generation Rx, the adolescent version of Generation Rx, educates teens about the potential dangers of misusing prescription medications.
 It includes resources designed to educate teens about the importance of using medications safely, as well as teaching teens the key skills needed to turn down invitations to misuse substances and positive alternatives to cope with the demands of life.
 During the 2018/2019 school year, more than 16,900 youth received this evidenced-based opioid focused education across Illinois across 68 prevention provider organization sites.
 The number of youths served during the 2019/2020 school year decreased due to the pandemic's impact on youth reach.
 As of October 31, 2020, 10,397 youth have been served through 44 prevention provider organization sites for the 2019/2020 school year.
 In November, the team attended the third and final presentation of the Get Real About Drug Series at Hononegah High School in Winnebago County.
 This was done in partnership with the district superintendent and The Live R.E.A.L Foundation.